Are pensions taxable?

 When you reach State Pension age, you automatically cease paying National Insurance contributions.
-Income tax is still applicable, dependant on how much your income level (including the amount you receive as a State Pension) exceeds whichever tax-free allowances you're eligible for.
+Income tax is still applicable, depending how much your income level (including the amount you receive as a State Pension) exceeds whichever tax-free allowances you're eligible for.

 To make sure you have enough of an income during your retirement, you should work out how much tax you'll have to pay:

 (Your taxable income) - (your tax free allowances) = the amount you'll pay tax on

 If you choose to withdraw your pension as a lump sum, then you are not taxed on the first 25% of the value of your pension.